lwong121/quizdroid/README.md

 ## Extra Credit
 My custom JSON file can be found here: https://raw.githubusercontent.com/lwong121/quizdroid-data/main/quizdroid-questions.json
-Screenshots can be found in the screeshots directory.
+All the screenshots can be found in the /screenshots directory.